-A level-landing is the code mandated solution at a door entrance for a threshold modification made at existing doors with door threshold heights greater than ¾”.
-This is usually performed by saw cutting, jack-hammering, abrading and pouring a built up cement landing.
+A level-landing is the code-mandated solution for a threshold modification made to existing doorways with door threshold heights greater than ¾”.
+Traditional solutions have included saw cutting, jack-hammering, abrading and pouring a built up cement landing.
 A more contemporary, and increasingly popular, solution is the use of modular landing and ramp systems, which are now a recognized product solution for ADA compliance per CSI MasterFormat Division ‘Specialties’ 10 74 49.

-Defined in (Fig 1) is a typical architectural drawing produced for planning and project bidding for a level landing at an existing door threshold..
+Defined in Figure 1 below is a typical architectural drawing produced for planning and project bidding for a level landing at an existing door threshold.
 However, the drawing does not represent the actual work product required to make a level-landing compliant.
-For this example we are assuming, for this present discussion, that the substrate out from the door is level, or no greater than 2% slope in any direction with a 1” high threshold.
+For this example, we are assuming that the substrate out from the door is level, or no greater than 2% slope in any direction with a 1” high threshold.

 While the required “maneuverable level landing” area may differ with various “path of travel” access and door approaches, in most conditions we have found this example representative of industry standards.

 An important factor to consider is that when pouring cement there is the ever-present factor of material slump.
-This occurs when the material is allowed to flow or slump without any expansion or construction forms, as the surface cannot exceed more that 2% in any direction.
+This occurs when the material is allowed to flow or slump without any expansion or construction forms, as the surface cannot exceed more than 2% fall in any direction.
 For simplicity sake this is calculated at no more than ¼” drop in elevation for every linear foot out from the threshold.

-In the converse, when a molded product, such as a level-landing, is utilized for the same door threshold height of 1” high, the need is restricted to only 42 sq. ft. for a footprint outside the door.
-(See Fig. 3) In every instance, where a landing is constructed, it is required that there be a 1:12 or 8.33% ramp or transition coming off this maneuverable level surface on all three sides.
+When a molded level-landing is utilized for the same door threshold height of 1” high, the necessary footprint is only 42 sq. ft. outside the door.
+In every instance, where a landing is constructed, it is required that there be a 1:12 or 8.33% ramp or transition coming off this maneuverable level surface on all three sides.